0cjs/sedoc/docker/README.md

   that directory tree before being mounted over it (hiding it as usual for mounts).

-#### Image and Layer Management, Aliases, Repositories, Registries
+### Image and Layer Storage and Naming

-Each Docker instance (daemon) has a local set of images and their associated layers; these are either created locally using the [`docker build`] process or pulled (copied) from a registry.
-Newly built images will always have a new image ID (see above), but commands that can be determined to create a layer with identical content to an existing layer will re-use that existing layer.
+Each Docker instance (daemon) has an image store, a local set of images and their associated layers.
+These are either created locally using the [`docker build`] process or pulled (copied) from a _registry._ Newly built images will always have a new image ID (see above), but the caching system may re-use previously built or downloaded layers.

+#### Aliases, Repositories and Tags

-As well as their image IDs, images may also be identified by an __alias__ formed from the __repository name__ and __tag__, e.g.
+As well as their image IDs, images may also be identified by an __alias__ of no more than 128 characters.
+(An image _name_ is only part of the alias;
-`alpine:latest`.
-An alias within a store may point to different images over time.
+see below.)
+An alias within a store may point to different images over time. __NOTE:__ The `docker tag` command is misnamed; sets the entire alias, not just the tag.

+The alias is in two parts, the _repository_ and _tag._ Both of these are arbitrary strings with no semantic significance to Docker (with one exception below):
+* The tag, while often used as a version number, is never compared with other tags by Docker (i.e., it's entirely up to the user whether `latest` really is the latest version of an image).
+* The "repository" does not refer to storage or location (unlike a Git repository).
+The one exception is that the docker `push` and `pull` subcommands will try to use the _hostname_ prefix as a hostname; invalid hostnames will not affect any other commands.

+All aliases include a __tag,__ whether explicitly specified or not.
+If specified it is suffixed to the _repository_ with a colon (`:`) separator.
+If not specified the default tag `latest` is used (`alpine` and `alpine:latest` are the same alias).
+The tag is no more than 128 characters long, contains only characters from `[A-Za-z0-9_.-]` and may not start with `.` or `-`.
+(In particular note that `:` and `/` are not allowed in tags.)

+Some sub-commands that can specify multiple images (docker `ls`, `push`, `pull --all-tags`, etc.) may take just a _repository_ rather than an _alias;_ in that case the repository refers to all aliases with that repository component, regardless of tag.

+The __repository__ is one or more slash-separated _name components_ with an optional _registry hostname_ prefixing the name components.
+* A __name component__ is no more than 32 characters from `[a-z0-9]` and
-- The name portion of an alias is slash-separated components consisting of lower-case letters, digits, and separators that may not start the name.
+  separators that may not start or end the name.
 Separators are single `.`, one or two `_`, and any number of `-`.
+* The __name__ is all (slash-separated) components excepting the optional registry hostname.
+(Per [`docker tag` documentation][docker-tag].)
-- The name portion is optionally prefixed by a registry hostname that cannot contain `_`.
+* The name is optionally prefixed by a registry __hostname__ that cannot contain `_`.
 The hostname must either contain a `.` or be followed by a `:` and port number.
-If no hostname is present, `registry-1.docker.io` is used.
-- The tag portion of an alias is separated by a colon from the name, no more than 128 characters, may not start with `.`/`-`, and is otherwise letters, digits, and `_`/`.`/`-`.
-If not specified it defaults to `:latest`.
+* A _name_ with no hostname has an implicit prefix of `docker.io/library/`.
+  E.g., `debian:11` becomes `docker.io/library/debian:11`.
+  - This implicit prefix cannot be changed; allowing different ones would be a [security issue][so 67351972].
+  - Some documentation specifies that the hostname `registry-1.docker.io` is used; this also works, but only if the `/library/` fragment is still included.
+* Docker documentation terminology is inconsistent, particuarly with the term "name."
+  - In [`docker tag`] a repository is sometimes called a "name" and a tag is sometimes called a "tag name."
+  - [`docker pull`] sometimes uses "name" to refer to a repository and sometimes to an alias (e.g., `debian:jessie` and `debian:latest` being "different names").

+#### Registries

 A __registry__ is an image store from which one can __pull__ images to or __push__ images from a local Docker instance.
 Registries use a